Get,

 • If the belly fat is causing any psychological distress

 You must not rely on home remedies alone for the management of belly fat.
-You should consult a qualified doctor for advice if the symptoms don’t improve.
+It is also advisable to consult a qualified doctor for advice if your condition doesn’t improve.

 Conclusion